Tharangam (2017 film)

 Tharangam is a 2017 Indian Malayalam-language fantasy black comedy film directed by Dominic Arun in his directorial debut.
-It was the first Malayalam film produced by Dhanush under his banner Wunderbar Films, and starring Tovino Thomas, Balu Varghese, Santhy Balachandran in the lead roles.
+It was the first Malayalam film produced by Dhanush under his banner Wunderbar Films, and starring Tovino Thomas, Unni Mukundan, Balu Varghese, Santhy Balachandran in the lead roles.
 Newcomer Ashwin Renju is the music director.
 The film was released in India on 29 September 2017.

 Plot

 A covert mission gone wrong lands cops Pappan and Joy on serious trouble.
 Their investigation on Omana, a rich businessman's wife, leads them to further chaos as they cross paths with Siju, a smuggler and Raghu, a dreaded don.